courtneyxann/oapa/docs/payments.md

 feature_image: "/assets/hero-image.jpg"
 ---

 Each year, the Omaha Alumnae Panhellenic Association holds a "Gathering of Greeks", the purpose of which is to honor outstanding alumnae and award scholarships to deserving collegians.
-These activities are funded by a silent auction and opportunity drawing.
-This year, the plan was to present two $1,000 scholarships.
-From twenty-five scholarship applicants, the awards committee found that there were three that stood head and shoulders above the rest.
-When asked to award scholarships to all three, the board gave their approval.

-And then, Covid-19 raised its ugly head, forcing cancellation.
-But for the extra scholarship, there would be no need to come to you, our supporters, with an appeal for donations.
+This year COVID-19 forced the cancellation of this event.

 Understanding that these are uncertain financial times, we are asking you to consider donating an amount of your choosing to our scholarship fund.